Do you want to know how to remove nails from wood? Follow this post to know more about removing nails from wood.

 Table of Contents

-It might take a couple of attempts for the nail to come out, first turning to the left, then re-gripping the nail lower down and twisting to the right, back and forth, but it will come out eventually.
-The head of your hammer will dig into the timber unless you put a piece of scrap in between – important if the work piece will be visible afterward.
+It might take a few attempts for the nail to come out, first turning to the left, then re-gripping the nail lower down and twisting to the right, back and forth, but it will eventually come out.
+The head of your hammer will dig into the timber unless you put a piece of scrap in between—important if the workpiece will be visible afterwards.

 Method Two: Protecting the surface.

 Rest the hammer on a small block to protect finished surfaces.
-For a straight pull, size the block so the pivot point close to the nail as possible.
+For a straight pull, size the block so the pivot point is as close to the nail as possible.

 Place a block of scrap wood under the hammerhead to protect delicate surfaces.
-The block also gives the hammer claw better leverage, so you can often rock the hammer directly back on its head rather than sideways but not always.
-Use this straight pull only on nails that come out easily and not driven deeply.
-Otherwise, you could break a wooden-handled hammer.
+The block also gives the hammer claw better leverage, so you can often rock the hammer directly back on its head rather than sideways, but not always.
+Use this straight pull only on nails that come out easily and are not driven deeply.
+Otherwise, you could break a wooden hammer.

-This method will require you to have a nail set, extra wood or block, hammer.
+This method will require a nail set, extra wood or block, and a hammer.

 Method Three: The use of a pry bar.

 The pry bar is much preferred for dismantling purposes.
-Just like the claw hammer, it has a fissure that is good for removing nails.
+Just like the claw hammer, it has a fissure that is useful for removing nails.

 Method Four: Removing Nails Using Claw Hammer